Updated January 27, 2020.

 A cookie solution is a vital, local tool to take back control of our online lives from big third-party ad tech companies, but this requires the will of website owners to be responsible for their users’ data.
 With that responsibility comes the need for honest solutions.

 Cookiebot is such a solution.
-It’s a GDPR and ePrivacy-compliant way of managing cookie consent.
+It’s a GDPR/ePR and CCPA compliant way of managing cookie consent.
 It’s a software-as-a-service, installed on your website directly from the cloud to give the user a choice of consent.

-The legal reality, however, demands that a website must secure the clear and unambiguous cookie consent from its users before using any cookies and other tracking technologies (apart from cookies strictly necessary for a website’s functioning), so stated by the current EU data protection law of the GDPR and the upcoming ePrivacy Regulation.
+EU’s GDPR demands that a website secure the clear and unambiguous prior consent from its users before using any cookies and other tracking technologies (apart from cookies strictly necessary for a website’s functioning.

 In other words: if you have a website, you probably don’t have much time to analyze your website’s cookies yourself, let alone manage each and every one so that users can be given proper insight and make an informed choice of consent.